Treating Male Pelvic Floor Dysfunction: The What, How, and Why

 These are just a few - there are many more things people can do to set clear boundaries and have a plan.
 The overwhelming majority of people coming in for pelvic floor problems are desperate to get help and grateful for the care we can provide.
 This work can be so rewarding, so please don’t let these concerns hold you back!

-If you’re interested in learning more about pelvic health for people with a penis, here are some resources to look into:
+Are you a pelvic health provider interested in learning more about pelvic health for people with a penis?
+Here are some resources!

 Courses/Webinars/Mentoring: